genesisgabiola/beginner-javascript/04-the-dom/README.md

 - `DocumentFragment` represents a minimal document object that has no parent, which we can access now as DOM elements
 - use appends or insertAdjacent to display them in the document
 - **Cross-site Scripting (XSS)** is a client-side code injection attack.

+## Traversing and Removing Nodes

+- difference: elements are wrapped in a tags, however node can be anything
+- `remove()` method is used to remove an element or node

+### Elements Properties

+- `children` property ignores plain text nodes and display only the element
+- `firstElementChild` property display only the first element
+- `lastElementChild` property display only the last element
+- `previousElementSibling` property display only the previous element sibling
+- `nextElementSibling` property display the next element sibling
+- `parentElement` property display the parent's element

+### Nodes Properties

+- `childNodes` property display everything including the text
+- `firstChild` property display only the first node
+- `lastChild` property display only the last node
+- `previousSibling` property display the previous node sibling
+- `nextSibling` property display the next node sibling
+- `parentNode` property display the node's parent

+**Note**: Removing an element we created and exist in the JavaScript memory, means we still have access to that element.